 Then, you’ll want to update existing public-facing content and create new promotional materials that help showcase your new and improved employer brand.
 This is among the first things job seekers come across when considering your company, so make sure you accurately represent your organization and make it stand out among others.

-Improving the efficiency of your recruitment process is a big to-do, but not altogether impossible.
+Having a solid recruitment process improvement plan is a big to-do, but not altogether impossible.
 The key is to leverage the resources at your disposal and rely on real data to inform your decisions.
-For additional resources, check out our tips for preparing your 2020 recruitment strategy.